 Actinium has forged strong partnerships with companies globally who share our vision of bringing targeted radiotherapies to patients in need.

-Below are our existing partnerships and collaborations including for our lead clinical program Iomab-B, which complete patient enrollment in 3Q 2021 and will report topline data in 3Q 2022 and our AWE technology platform that is being utilized in the development developing novel targeted radiotherapies for both solid tumors and blood cancers.
+Below are our existing partnerships and collaborations including for our lead clinical program Iomab-B and our targeted radiotherapy technology platform that is being utilized in the development developing novel targeted radiotherapies for both solid tumors and blood cancers.

 In 2021, Actinium and Astellas announced a continuation of our collaborative research partnership focused on developing theranostics to both image and diagnose solid tumor cancers and treat them leveraging Actinium’s AWE technology platform to utilize the Ac-225 radioisotope warhead with select targeting agents owned by Astellas as part of its Rx+© initiative.